To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science experiments and activity ideas.

-My 8 year is currently devouring Roald Dahl books and I remember spending many happy hours reading them as a child so this collection has been so much fun to put together.
-It’s not quite complete and I will be adding to it over the next few weeks so do pop back soon.
+My 8-year-old is currently devouring Roald Dahl books, and I remember spending many happy hours reading them as a child, so this collection has been great fun to put together and a real trip down memory lane.

-We’ve also got some easy Roald Dahl themed fine motor control activity ideas suitable for younger children.
+I also have some easy Roald Dahl themed fine motor control activity ideas suitable for younger children.

 If you like the idea of edible experiments for kids, you’ll love my new book Snackable Science!